Climate Control for better growth, yield and pack out

 When considering a greenhouse, it is important to know the site’s sunlight trajectory and, for roof vented designs, the direction of prevailing winds.
 These tips will get you thinking about orientation, roof design, height, cover material, internal ceiling screens and climate control options.

-A north-south orientation is recomended so that any shadow from the greenhouse frame moves across the floor during the day.
+A north-south orientation is recommended so that any shadow from the greenhouse frame moves across the floor during the day.
 In an east-west orientation the shadow tends to stay in one area of the crop.

 The main considerations are light transmission and, for roof vented models, wind direction.

-Greenhouse roof designs range from the domed or tunnel roof profiles to the opening sawtooth or gullwing venting roofs.
+Commercial Greenhouse roof designs range from the domed or tunnel roof profiles to the opening sawtooth or gullwing venting roofs.

 The domed designs allow the greatest amount sunlight to be transmitted on an annual basis and are more cost effective to build.